Four options exist for connecting energy sources like generators and batteries into your home or business electrical system:

 Rate Setting

 If you’ve opted for net metering where the generator is self-owned, this is called “self-net metering”.
-You will receive a non-cash credit for any kilowatt hours of energy that you generate but do not use, that are then exported back into the local electricity grid.
+You will receive a non-cash credit for any kilowatt hours of energy that you generate but do not use, which are then exported back into the local electricity grid.
 This credit will appear on your electricity bill as a line item noted as ‘Generation Credit Balance’.
-This credit cannot be redeemed for cash or as payment for other services and any credit remaining after 12 months of its occurrence expires.
+This credit cannot be redeemed for cash or as payment for other services, and any credit remaining after 12 months of its occurrence expires.

-Third party net metering
+Third-party net metering

 These changes also introduced consumer protection measures for electricity retailing and other third party net metering ownership arrangements.
-To assist customers in making an informed decision, the Ontario Energy Board released Consumer-Facing Materials and Retailer Forms related to third party net metering.
+To assist customers in making an informed decision, the Ontario Energy Board released Consumer-Facing Materials and Retailer Forms related to third-party net metering.

 Net metering and retailer contract